erikccoder/erikccoder.github.io/tools/README.md

   3. click the link that is most like the video link
   4. script will this link directly on next run.
   5. repeeat 0 to 2 until you get the video link
-  6. add "?ek=clear" to clear settings
+  6. add "?ek=clear" in url to clear settings

 [Comic Reader](comicReader.js)